MicrosoftDocs/biztalk-docs/biztalk/core/error-invalid-delimiter-set-because-at-least-one-of-the-delimiters-is-outside.md

 ---
+description: "Learn more about: Invalid delimiter set because at least one of the delimiters is outside the allowed range"
 title: "Invalid delimiter set because at least one of the delimiters is outside the allowed range | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"